Buy our dog digital book bundle and prevent common accidents.

 Territorial barking is what we call "self-reinforcing."
 Barking usually makes the thing your dog is barking at go away — the behavior is successful for your dog!
 They learn that their barking makes the thing they wanted happen, and are more likely to do the same thing next time.
 For example, your dog might be home alone and watching out the window.

 They see the postal worker walk by your home on the sidewalk and begin to bark.
 While the postal worker was already planning on walking by and "leaving" the territory, your dog doesn't know that.
 They're making the association that their barking made the postal worker leave.
-The dog is thinking, "mission accomplished!"
+The dog is thinking, "Mission accomplished!"

 Training a dog who engages in territorial barking is the same as alert barking training (click here to read these training steps).
 You want to teach your dog that it's okay when someone (or something) is on or near their territory, and you can do this by creating a positive association with its presence.